 6.50.2 Guidance to language users

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.50.5.
+Follow the guidance contained in ISO/IEC 24772-1 subclause 6.50.5.

 6.51 Pre-processor directives [NMP]

-The vulnerability as described in ISO/IEC TR 24772-1:2019 clause 6.51 does not apply to Python since Python does not have a preprocessor.
+The vulnerability as described in ISO/IEC 24772-1 subclause 6.51 does not apply to Python since Python does not have a preprocessor.

 6.52 Suppression of language-defined run-time checking [MXB]

-The vulnerability as documented in ISO/IEC TR 24772-1:2019 clause 6.52 is not applicable to Python because Python does not have a mechanism for suppressing run-time error checking.
+The vulnerability as documented in ISO/IEC 24772-1 subclause 6.52 is not applicable to Python because Python does not have a mechanism for suppressing run-time error checking.
 The only suppression available is the suppression of run-time warnings using the command line “–W” option that suppresses the printing of warnings but does not affect the execution of the program.

 6.53 Provision of inherently unsafe operations [SKL]